Private Foundation - Explained

 A private foundation is a non-profit organization that executes charitable projects to serve a good cause.
 This foundation is a non-governmental organization, otherwise called a charitable organization whose projects and finances are managed by its trustees or directors.
 The principal fund or primary donation of a private foundation comes from a single source, which can be a household, an individual or a corporation.
 Despite the charitable projects done by a private foundation, it is not the same as a public charity.
 A private foundation is called a 501(c)(3) organization by the Internal Revenue Service (IRS), this foundation is non-profit is is thereby tax exempt.

-A Little More on What is a Private Foundation
+How is a Private Foundation Used?

 A private foundation does not source funds from the public, rather, the primary fund or donation is invested in order to generate more funds with which its charitable projects are funded.
 The dividends or returns the initial donation (through investment), generates every year are used for financing different charitable activities of the foundation.
 Usually, private foundations are small organizations established for the purpose of serving a good cause.
 In the United States, the Bill & Melinda Gates Foundation is the Largest private foundation.
 There are other foundations with billions of dollars as assets.